Pfizer to test COVID-19 vaccine in larger group of children below 12

 Still, scientists in the United States and elsewhere are studying the possibility of a link between heart inflammation and mRNA vaccines, particularly in young men.
 Both Pfizer and Moderna Inc’s vaccines are mRNA shots.

-Israel’s Health Ministry said last week it had found the small number of myocarditis cases observed mainly in young men who received the Pfizer vaccine there were likely linked to their vaccination.
-The cases were generally mild and short-lasting.
+Israel’s Health Ministry said last week it had found the small number of myocarditis cases observed mainly in young men who received the Pfizer vaccine there were probably linked to their vaccination.
+The cases were generally mild and did not last long.

-Reporting by Ankur Banerjee in Bengaluru and Michael Erman in New York; Editing by Arun Koyyur and Will Dunham
+Reporting by Ankur Banerjee in Bengaluru and Michael Erman in New York; Editing by Arun Koyyur, Will Dunham and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.